ShivamSoni24/COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder/README.md

          - Insert the word into the trie.
        - Read and compile the regex pattern.
        - Close input file.
        - Call 'matchRegex' to perform trie traversal and regex matching.
 Regex matching is performed through dynamic programming and it supports `'.'`, `'*'` and alphabets `[a-z][A-Z]`.
-If 3 matches are found terminate regex matching.
+If 3 matches are found terminate trie traversal.

    - Display matched words:
      - Call 'displayMatches' on 'matcher':